Commercial Exit Devices

 Things to Consider when Choosing an Exit Devise

-- First, you must know whether or not a door is listed or labeled (meaning it has been tested and approved by an authorized agency).
-This consideration includes panic doors, which are approved for use on “non-fire listed” doors in the emergency path of egress, and fire doors, which are approved for use on “fire listed” doors in the emergency path of egress.
+- First, you must know whether or not a door is listed or labeled as wither “non-fire listed” doors in the emergency path of egress or fire doors, which are approved for use on “fire listed” doors in the emergency path of egress.

-- Next, you must understand the door stile width, or vertical member of the door structure.
+- Next, you must understand the door stile width.
 A wide or medium stile is used when the vertical member on the latch or pivot side edges will accept narrow, medium, or wide stile devices.
 A narrow stile, on the other hand, is used when the vertical member on latch or pivot side edges requires use of narrow stile device.

 - Third, you must analyze traffic control and people flow, including traffic volume (based upon building type and occupancy) as well as the entrance and exit.